polymonster/pmtech/readme.md

 - Scalar (float) Maths library - Vector, Matrix, Quaternion, Intersection tests and functions.
 - Physics command buffer api.
 - ImGui file browser and other ui utilities.

-**thirdparty integration**
-- ImGui - super cool and fast ui rendering for development.
-- JSON for modern c++ - great for working with data that has been generated with python.
-- Bullet Physics - Wrapped up in a command buffer api for asyncronous update and thread safe interactions.

 **tools**